 We are celebrating our 75th anniversary as British Council in the Netherlands in 2020-21 by sharing 75 personal stories from people who have a special connection to both the UK and the Netherlands.
 Read the 75 NL-UK stories and join us in celebrating our 75th anniversary.
-Watch the personal stories from Jeroen Dijsselbloem and David Alderdice, and expand the boxes below to read the full stories by Anne Popkema, John Cameron-Webb and Louise Gunning-Schepers.
-New stories will be added in the months to come.
+Watch the personal stories from Jeroen Dijsselbloem and David Alderdice, and expand the boxes below to read the full stories by Anne Popkema, John Cameron-Webb, Louise Gunning-Schepers and Angus Dunphy OBE.

 75 UK-NL Stories - History